digicatapult/sqnc-hyproof-api/scripts/basic-demo.md

 You will then add the eCO2 to the `initialised` certificate on the ledger and the final certificate will be `issued`.

 Run `. ./4_add_eCO2.sh`

+### 5. Revoke the certificate

+Reginald the Regulator has identified a problem with this hydrogen certificate.
+The reasons for revocation are contained within the PDF document titled `Revocation_Reason.pdf`.

+Inform the audience that Reginald will first upload the document explaining the grounds for revocation into the system, and then trigger the revocation of the certificate.

+This revocation will then be finalised by the shared `ledger` so that both the reason and revocation are visible by all.

+Run `. ./5_revoke_certificate.sh`

+It is important to state that the system is designed like this to prevent revocation from happening without a reason first being given and indelibly linked to the certificate that it is revoking.